The weather’s warming up and summer is so close you can almost taste it.

 - Gnomesville – Located at Wellington Mill this place is certainly quirky.
 Earlier in the year we almost lost this place due to flooding but lucky for us many of the gnomes were saved and all has been restored.

-- Silo Trail – If you can afford the luxury of time for a leisurely trip back from Albany then there are a good few to see along the way.
-See here for all the details.
+- Silo Trail – If you can afford the luxury of time for a leisurely trip back from Albany then there are a great deal to see along the way.
+This creative project transforms our regional countryside into an artistic trail.
+You’ll find these towering artworks throughout Northam, Ravensthorpe, Merredin, Albany, Newdegate and Pingrup.

-- MadFish Bay – Located near Denmark, it just wouldn’t be a list without this location.
+See here for all the details. - MadFish Bay – Located near Denmark, it just wouldn’t be a list without this location.
 We know we bang on about it a lot because it’s the inspiration behind our wines but it is stunningly beautiful and always worth the visit!
+This stunning little spot claimed the name MadFish Bay because it is like no other bay in WA.
+It’s where two tides meet to the create the most glistering chaotic scene, where the fish that inhabit the area are sent on a frenzy everytime these tides collide.
+The turquoise waters of Madfish Bay in summer are truly magnificent.

 - Yallingup Beach – When heading north on Caves Road you can choose to go right to Dunsborough or left to Yallingup.
-Our advice – turn right!
+Our advice – turn left!
 After all the wonderful food and wine it’s great to feel the sand in your toes and the seabreeze in your hair.
 Kick back, digest your day and enjoy one of WA’s spectacular sunsets.

 - The Big Orange – Situated in Harvey.
-This one featured on the UrbanList’s ‘Weird and wonderful tourist attractions’ list.
-The Big Orange sits high above the orchards and features a viewing platform so too can look out over the horizon of orange trees as far as the eye can see.
+This one featured on the Urban List’s ‘Weird and Wonderful Tourist Attractions’ list.
+The Big Orange sits high above the orchards and features a viewing platform so you too can look out over the horizon of orange trees and enjoy a view that is as far as the eye can see.